juicedata/juicefs/docs/en/comparison_with_others.md

 JuiceFS supports almost every object storage, see [the list](how_to_setup_object_storage.md#supported-object-storage) for more information.

+### Atomic metadata operation

+A metadata operation in Alluxio has two steps: the first step is modify state of Alluxio master, the second step is send request to UFS.
+As you can see, the metadata operation isn't atomic, its state is unpredictable when the operation is executing or any failure occurs.
+Alluxio relies on UFS to implement metadata operations, for example rename file operation will become copy and delete operations.

+Thanks to [Redis transaction](https://redis.io/topics/transactions), **most of metadata operations of JuiceFS are atomic**, e.g. rename file, delete file, rename directory.
+You don't have to worry about the consistency and performance.

 ### Consistency

 Alluxio loads metadata from the UFS as needed and it doesn't have information about UFS at startup.
 By default, Alluxio expects that all modifications to UFS occur through Alluxio.
 If changes are made to UFS directly, you need sync metadata between Alluxio and UFS either manually or periodically.
+As ["Atomic metadata operation"](#atomic-metadata-operation) section says, the two steps metadata operation may resulting in inconsistency.

 JuiceFS provides strong consistency, both metadata and data. **The metadata service of JuiceFS is the single source of truth, not a mirror of UFS.** The metadata service doesn't rely on object storage to obtain metadata.
 Object storage just be treated as an unlimited block storage.
 There isn't any inconsistency between JuiceFS and object storage.

-### Metadata operation atomicity

-Thanks to [Redis transaction](https://redis.io/topics/transactions), **all metadata operations of JuiceFS are atomic**, e.g. rename file, delete file, rename directory, delete directory.
-But Alluxio relies on object storage to implement these metadata operations, for example rename file operation will become copy and delete operations.

-### Transparent compression
+### Data compression

 By default JuiceFS uses [LZ4](https://lz4.github.io/lz4) to compress all your data.
 And will support encryption in the future.
 Alluxio doesn't have these features.